Part-Based Models Improve Adversarial Robustness: Related Work

 \subsection{Part-Based Models}

 Part models generally refer to hierarchical models that recognize objects from their parts in a bottom-up manner , e.g., Deformable Part Models~\citep{endres_learning_2013,felzenszwalb2010object,chen_detect_2014,girshick2015deformable,cho2015unsupervised}.
-Historically, they are most often used in human recognition task~\citep{chen_articulated_2014,gkioxari2015actions,xia_joint_2017,ruan_devil_2019} and have shown success in fine-grained classification~\citep{zhang2018deepvoting,bai2019semantic} as well as pose estimation~\citep{lorenz_unsupervised_2019,georgakis2019learning}.
-We revisit part-based models from the robustness perspective and design a generalized model that can be trained end-to-end without any feature engineering.
+Historically, they are most often used in human recognition~\citep{chen_articulated_2014,gkioxari2015actions,xia_joint_2017,ruan_devil_2019} and have shown success in fine-grained classification~\citep{zhang2018deepvoting,bai2019semantic} as well as pose estimation~\citep{lorenz_unsupervised_2019,georgakis2019learning}.
+We revisit part-based models from the robustness perspective and design a general model that can be trained end-to-end without any feature engineering.
 Our technique is also agnostic to a particular type of object.

-The most relevant work on adversarial robustness and part-based models we found are \citet{freitas_unmask_2020} and \citet{chandrasekaran2019rearchitecting}. \citet{freitas_unmask_2020} detect adversarial examples by using a Mask R-CNN to extract object parts and verify that they align with the predicted label.
+Several works have explored part-based models in the context of adversarial robustness. \citet{freitas_unmask_2020} detect adversarial examples by using a Mask R-CNN to extract object parts and verify that they align with the predicted label.
 If the predicted and the expected parts do not align, the input is regarded as an attack.
 However, unlike our work, their scheme is not evaluated against an adaptive adversary. \citet{chandrasekaran2019rearchitecting} propose a robust classifier with a hierarchical structure where each node separates inputs into multiple groups, each sharing a certain feature (e.g., object shape).
 Unlike our part model, its structure depends heavily on the objects being classified and does not utilize part segmentation or richer supervision.
+A concurrent work by \citet{li_recognizing_2023} also investigates segmentation-based part-based models for robustness.